narharim/kubernetes-map/Core Concepts/Pods/Init Containers.md

+___
 - In a [[Multi-Container Pods]], all containers continues to run as long as the [[Pod]] is running.
 - Sometimes, you only want to run a containers once, like:
-    - Pulling dependencies before the man app starts.
+    - Pulling dependencies before the main app starts.
 - For these kinds of one-time startup tasks, we use Init containers.
 - If either container stops or fails, Kubelet restarts the containers based on `restartPolicy`
 	- If `restartPolicy` is set to `Always` or `OnFailure`: